Volunteer Job Descriptions

 RSVP Signature Programs

-Disaster Preparedness Program: Volunteers will be trained by the Weld County Office of Emergency Management to give information to older adults about the advance preparations needed for natural and manmade disasters.
+Disaster Preparedness Program: Volunteers are trained by the Weld County Office of Emergency Management to give information to older adults about the advance personal preparations needed for natural and manmade disasters.
+They attend educational days hosted by RSVP where knowledgeable guest speakers provide valuable information related to preparedness or new volunteer opportunities.
+When funds are available, volunteers will distribute 3-day emergency kits to older adult Weld County residents.

 Grocery Shopping Service